-Vintners say the Irish pub has huge tourist potential that is not being realised and that a tax proposal could reduce the price of the pint.
+Vintners say the Irish pub has huge tourist potential that is not being realised.

 At the annual general meeting of the Vintners' Federation of Ireland in Westport County Mayo, publicans have accused Bord Fáilte of doing things by half measures when it comes to selling the unique charm of the Irish pub.